inaka/rest_guidelines/README.md

 >Creating a comment on a media item:

 - **POST** `/media/:media_id/comments`
-   This Creates a comment related to the media id you pass along the URL.
+   This Creates a comment related to the media id you pass along in the URL.
 > Reading comments on a media item:

 - **GET** `/media/:media_id/comments`
-   This Reads all the comments related to the media id you pass along the URL.
+   This Reads all the comments related to the media id you pass along in the URL.
 > Updating ( editing ) the comment content on a media item:

 - **PUT**  `/media/:media_id/comments/:id`
-   This Updates all the fields of the comment with the id you pass along the URL
+   This Updates all the fields of the comment with the id you pass along in the URL
 > Deleting a comment on a media item:

 - **DELETE** `/media/:media_id/comments/:id`
-   This Deletes the comment with the id you pass along the URL
+   This Deletes the comment with the id you pass along in the URL

 ###### Bad
 > Creating a comment on a media item: